SwissDataScienceCenter/renku/docs/tutorials/migrating_to_renku.rst

 Renku-ize your project with Renku CLI
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In order to Renku-ize your project, you'll need the Renku commandline interface (CLI).
+In order to Renku-ize your project, you'll need the Renku command-line interface (CLI).
 You can find the quick installation instructions `here <https://renku-python.readthedocs.io/en/latest/index.html>`_.